citp/privacy-policy-historical/a/as/ask/askaprice.com.md

-> *The following text is extracted and transformed from the askaprice.com privacy policy that was archived on 2009-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090626111156id_/http%3A//www.askaprice.com/privacy_policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the askaprice.com privacy policy that was archived on 2009-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091229233723id_/http%3A//www.askaprice.com/privacy_policy.asp) for the most accurate reproduction.*

-# Compare car leasing, new cars, insurance & car finance quotes.
-FREE QUOTES TODAY
+# Privacy Policy : askaprice.com

 **Organisation Name:** Askaprice.com
 **Statement Number:** [36790](http://www2.oecd.org/pwv3/)